Harvest Harmony: Crafting the Perfect Roasted Sweet Potato Salad

 Ingredients

-- 3 large sweet potatoes, peeled and cut into 1-inch cubes (preferably Garnet or Jewel variety for their deep sweetness and moist texture)
+- 3 large sweet potatoes, peeled and cut into 1-inch cubes (preferably Garnet or Jewel)

 - 2 tbsp extra virgin olive oil